From making money to blogging to travelling the world on sponsored trips: this is how I fulfill my travel dreams as a blogger…

 If you’re trying to make blogging as a full-time career, paid campaigns are the way to go.
-Most successful top bloggers (who are in the industry since quite a few years) make a decent figure by doing paid blogging campaigns only.
+Most successful top bloggers (who are in the industry for quite a few years) make a decent figure by doing paid blogging campaigns only.
 And since this kind of work requires no additional effort but travel and write stories on your blog, which you’re anyway supposed to do if you’re blogging, it totally syncs with your work.

 Read this article I’ve written on How People Get Paid To Travel As Influencers to learn about the entire aspect of making money from sponsored blogging/influencer campaigns, in detail!

-Speaking of social media, Instagram remains my (and most of the travel bloggers’) most revenue generating platform, with travel and lifestyle brands reaching out to us to market them on our Instagram profiles.
+Speaking of social media, Instagram remains my (and most of the travel bloggers’) most revenue-generating platform, with travel and lifestyle brands reaching out to us to market them on our Instagram profiles.
 So if you’re new in the blogging industry (or in other terms, new in the influencer industry) start investing your time on Instagram from day 1.

 Blogging Workshops & Freelancing

-Freelancing: Though I do not count much on freelance writing anymore, I still write for a few travel and inflight magazines as an when the opportunity arises.
+Freelancing: Though I do not count much on freelance writing anymore, I still write for a few travel and inflight magazines when the opportunity arises.
 In 2018, I have written a few travel articles for Outlook Traveller, Harmony India, and Malindo Air’s Inflight Magazine.
 Moving forward, I am not sure how exactly I am going to take freelancing as a career choice, but in 2018, I certainly overlooked freelance writing.

 Teaching people about the art of travel blogging and charging for it was another way of monetizing for me back in 2017 and the first quarter of 2018.
-But since I’ve started with FootlooseCamps, and finding time became a problem, I never undertook any blogging workshops.
+But since I started with FootlooseCamps, and finding time became a problem, I never undertook any blogging workshops.
 So far, I’ve given about 5 personal workshops and two college lectures in Delhi, and a couple of workshops in Mumbai and Bangalore.
-They were all paid for workshops where I mentored a group of attendees about The Best Practices To Grow As A Travel Blogger.
+They were all paid-for workshops where I mentored a group of attendees about The Best Practices To Grow As A Travel Blogger.

 Though I have a couple of Ad banners (powered by Google Ad Sense) running on my website, and they generate revenue, the reality is, they hardly generate any revenue.
-Unless you have got monthly traffic of over 1 lakh page views or something consider Banner Ads (running on Pay Per Click or Pay Per Impression) a total waste of space on your website.
-It would hardly add anything in your pocket and just ruin the user experience.
+Unless you have got monthly traffic of over 1 lakh page views or something considers Banner Ads (running on Pay Per Click or Pay Per Impression) a total waste of space on your website.
+It would hardly add anything to your pocket and just ruin the user experience.